miklevin/ohawf/README.md

 Notice how clean this code is.
 Missing is all the authentication slop and needless spreading of this process over multiple functions.
 It seems to be every documenter's favorite game to obfuscate Google service examples, thus infuriating newbs and raising the bar to entry.
 Just as advancements like Jupyter make software development fun and easy, other things like login become more difficult, I suppose to maintain some comic balance.

 ## Become a Google Developer
 This ohawf package is ready to go.
-You can pip install it, or clone the Github repo.
+If you pip install it, or clone the Github repo.
 If you pip install it, you'll be using my Pipulate credentials.json from pip's site-package folder.
 This is fine, but you have to live with whichever API services I happen to enable through the Google Developers Console.
 In other words, you can only do stuff with:

 - Analytics Reporting
 - Chrome UX Report